Kinver Light Railway

 The Kinver Light Railway operated a passenger and freight tramway service between Amblecote and Kinver, in South Staffordshire, between 1901 and 1930.

 History

 The Kinver Light Railway was a subsidiary of British Electric Traction.
-They acquired the Dudley and Stourbridge Steam Tramways Company in April 1898 and applied to the Light Railway Commissioners (in preference to the Tramways Act 1870) for permission to build a tramway from Amblecote to Kinver.
+They acquired the Dudley and Stourbridge Steam Tramways Company in April 1898 and applied to the Light Railway Commissioners (in preference to the Tramways Act 1870 (33 & 34 Vict. c.
+78)) for permission to build a tramway from Amblecote to Kinver.
+The proposal was given the go ahead on 7 March 1899.